ethersphere/bee-docs/docs/develop/contribute/introduction.md

 ---
-title: Useful Developer Info
+title: Introduction
-id: useful-dev-info
+id: introduction
 ---

+# Contribute to Bee Development

 Welcome to the Dev area!
 We love PR's! 🐝

 We would would love you to get involved with our [Github repo](https://github.com/ethersphere/bee).

-All the action can be found on our [Discord Server](https://discord.gg/wdghaQsGq5).
+Connect with other Bee developers over at the official [Discord Server](https://discord.gg/wdghaQsGq5).
 Sign up and get involved with our buzzing hive of daily dev chat.

 If you would like to contribute, please read the [coding guidelines](https://github.com/ethersphere/bee/blob/master/CODING.md) before you get started.